jgoco/COVID-Booking/README.md

         - Name the class
         - Set duration of class
         - Set time and date of class
-        - Set minimum and maximum number of participants per class
+        - Set maximum number of participants per class
-        - Set price of class
         - Set location (room) of class
         - Set instructor
-        - Set items to bring/required equipment
-        - Add description
+        - Add description (price, materials, etc.)
     - Edit a class
     - Delete a class
 2. Patron functions: